MobilityData/GTFS_Schedule_Best-Practices/index.md

 Please link here in order to provide feed producers with guidance for correct formation of GTFS data.
 Each individual recommendation has an anchor link.
 Click the recommendation to get the URL for the in-page anchor link.

-If your GTFS-consuming application involves particular requirements or recommendations for GTFS data practices, it is recommended to publish a document with those requirements or recommendations to supplement these common best practices.
+If a GTFS-consuming application makes requirements or recommendations for GTFS data practices that are not described here, it is recommended to publish a document with those requirements or recommendations to supplement these common best practices.

 ### Document Structure